-Tamela (Tammy) Coates is a senior litigation and dispute resolution partner in Lawson Lundell’s Calgary office.
+Tamela (Tammy) Coates, QC, FCIArb. is a senior litigation and dispute resolution partner in Lawson Lundell’s Calgary office.

-Tammy brings more than 25 years of experience advising clients in a wide variety of commercial disputes and with ...
+Tammy brings more than 25 years of experience advising clients in a wide variety of commercial disputes ...

 Jonathan is a civil litigator with experience in complex commercial disputes, class actions, shareholder disputes, contract and tort matters, property disputes, and complex construction and engineering disputes.

 This blog is authored by members of the Litigation and Dispute Resolution Department.
 We follow new and interesting issues emerging in the legal and business communities.
 The wide range of experience among the members of our litigation group will provide a diverse and insightful examination of current legal trends and topics.
 Our goal is to provide a source of valuable information and insight on a wide variety of matters for our readers.